APA-Technology-Division/urban-and-regional-planning-resources/README.md

 - [OpenStreetMap](https://www.openstreetmap.org/) - OpenStreetMap is the free wiki world map.
 This colloborative project is one of the largest databases of volunteered geographic information in the world.
 Its contents include points of interest, routable networks, and other geodata.

+- [MetroExtracts](https://www.interline.io/osm/extracts/) - Each day, OSM Extracts by Interline mirrors the entire OpenStreetMap planet and creates city and region sized extracts ready for download into formats ready for GIS.

 - [Overpass Turbo](https://overpass-turbo.eu/) -  Overpass Turbo is a web-based data mining tool for OpenStreetMap.
 It runs any kind of Overpass API query, shows the results on an interactive map, and allows users to export query data in the form of GeoJSON files (which may be converted to Shapefiles).
 It also provides helpful support for new users in the form of the "Wizard" tool.
 Using Overpass Turbo, you can query virtually any location globally using dedicated tags in Open Street Map.